AKJilani/Foodieland/README.md

 ---

 **Note**: This project demonstrates proficiency in full-stack development, RESTful API design, modern frontend frameworks, user authentication, database design, and deployment-ready application architecture.

-Special Notes about Hosting: FrontEnd Hosted to Vercel, Backend Hosted to Render and Database Hosted to Supabase